cvet/fonline/README.md

 * MapLoader: remove mapper specific IsSelected from MapTile
 * NetBuffer: allow transferring of any type and add safe transferring of floats
 * Properties: don't preserve memory for not allocated components in entity
+* Properties: pack bool properties to one bit
 * ScriptSystem: rework FONLINE_
 * ScriptSystem: fill settings to scripts
 * ScriptSystem: rework FONLINE_